-To remotely administer the PRO3X, you must connect it to your local area network (LAN).
-Wired or wireless networks are supported.
+To remotely administer the PRO4X, you must connect it to your local area network (LAN).

 Ethernet port is enabled by default.
-Port layouts, labels, speeds, and number of Ethernet ports vary by model.
+Port layouts and number of Ethernet ports vary by model.

-- ► To make a wired connection: - 1) Connect a standard network patch cable to one or both Ethernet ports on the PDU. - If the two Ethernet ports have different speeds, use the higher speed port for network connection. - 2) Connect the other end of the cable to your LAN.
+► To make a wired connection:

+- 1) Connect a standard network patch cable to one or both Ethernet ports on the PDU. - If one Ethernet port is higher speed, use the higher speed port for network connection. - 2) Connect the other end of the cable to your LAN.